WEDMORE SOMERSET

 Pubs in Wedmore Somerset

 The New Inn isn’t the only public house in Wedmore.
-Among the other places to quench a thirst and grab a bite to eat are The Swan and The George Inn.
+Among the other places to quench a thirst and grab a bite to eat is The Swan.

-Among the more unusual established businesses is Bioaqua farm in Blackford (The Isle of Wedmore includes over a dozen villages).
+Among the more unusual established businesses is Bioaqua farm in Blackford.
+(The Isle of Wedmore includes over a dozen villages.)
 It is the largest aquaponic trout farm in Europe!
 They are passionate about mindful eating practices and their food tastes great.
-(The business has featured on TV.)
 They usually have a stall at the Frome market and also attend many of Somerset’s great festivals including the Wells Food Festival.

 festivals in WEDMORE SOMERSET

 Talking of festivals, Wedmore has a few of its own.
-Among them is the Wedmore Arts Festival.
-This festival is now well established and attracts some great names.
+The Wedmore Festival is now well established and attracts some great names.

 At the Wedmore Real Ale Festival you’ll find over 80 different brews to sample.
 In its 18+ years, the festival has raised over £160,000 for local causes.